obonaventure/cnp3/book/intro/referencemodels.rst

 .. rubric:: Footnotes

 .. [#funicode] There is now a rough consensus for the greater use of the Unicode_ character format.
 Unicode can represent more than 100,000 different characters from the known written languages on Earth.
 Maybe one day, all computers will only use Unicode to represent all their stored characters and Unicode could become the standard format to exchange characters, but we are not yet at this stage today.
-Even then, it would be necessary to decide which version of Unicode to use.

 .. [#fiso-tcp] An interesting historical discussion of the OSI-TCP/IP debate may be found in [Russel06]_